Epidemic spreading on complex networks as front propagation into an unstable state: Arrival time estimates via linearization near the disease free state

 \section{Arrival time estimates via linearization near the disease free state}

+In this section, we review the arrival time estimate presented in \cite{chen18}. { We assume that the disease originates in city $n$ with the initial infected proportion $j_n(0)=\chi_0$ so that $s_n(0)=1-\chi_0$.
+We are interested in nonlinear arrival times $t_{mn}$ defined as the minimal time at which $j_m(t)$ exceeds some threshold $\kappa$.
+The primary purpose of this section is to review how estimates for $t_{mn}$ can be obtained by linearizing near the unstable, disease-free state. }

-In this section, we review the arrival time estimate presented in \cite{chen18}.
-This arrival time estimate is predicated on the fact that (\ref{eq:main}) is linearly determined; see \cite{weinberger02}, which means that the linear arrival times will be a good prediction for the nonlinear arrival times.
+The arrival time estimate in \cite{chen18} is predicated on the fact that (\ref{eq:main}) is linearly determined; see \cite{weinberger02}, which informally means that the linear arrival times will be a good prediction for the nonlinear arrival times.
 Thus, the first step is to linearize (\ref{eq:main}) near the unstable state (we will neglect the recovered population from here forward) to obtain the following system of linear equations expressed in vector form,